 Medical Travel Insurance For Expats

-The notes below are courtesy of Lancelot Sluder a retired but still active travel writer:
+The notes below are courtesy of travel writer Lan Sluder.

 For routine primary care, most tourists or foreign residents make do with the low-cost public system, or they go to a private physician, dentist or clinic, where typical fees are a fraction of those charged in the U.S. Mostly they pay cash.
 Many “self-insure,” are taking a calculated risk that what they save in medical insurance premiums will more than pay for their actual medical costs in Belize.